totalhack/zillion/README.md

 see
 [here](https://raw.githubusercontent.com/totalhack/zillion/master/tests/test_mysql_ds_config.json)

-The basics of `Zillion` configuration structure are as follows:
+The basics of `Zillion's` configuration structure are as follows:

 A `Warehouse` config has the following main sections:

 * `metrics`: optional list of metric configs for global metrics
 * `dimensions`: optional list of dimension configs for global dimensions
-* `datasources`: mapping of datasource names to datasource configs
+* `datasources`: mapping of datasource names to datasource configs or config URLs

 A `DataSource` config has the following main sections:

-* `connect`: database connection url or dict of params for more advanced cases
+* `connect`: database connection url or dict of connect params
 * `metrics`: optional list of metric configs specific to this datasource
 * `dimensions`: optional list of dimension configs specific to this datasource
-* `tables`: mapping of table names to table configs
+* `tables`: mapping of table names to table configs or config URLs

 > Tip: datasource and table configs may also be replaced with a URL that points to a local or remote config file.